 - In-depth knowledge of Bluetooth Low Energy, common implementation pitfalls, device assessment process and best practices

 - Ability to identify vulnerable access control systems, clone cards and reverse-engineer data stored on card

 - Scripting skills, pentesting experience, Android mobile applications security background will be an advantage, but is not crucial

-- Contemporary laptop capable of running Kali Linux in virtual machine, and at least two USB ports available for VM guest
+- Contemporary laptop capable of running Kali Linux in virtual machine (VirtualBox or VMWare), and at least two USB ports available for VM guest

 - You can bring your own BLE device or access control card to check its security